joeratz/aws-cloud-resume-challenge/README.md

 * Setup GitHub repo for front-end, utilized GitHub Actions to automate updates and deployment.

 ## Work In Progress
+* Please note: website is constantly undergoing updates and is NOT a final product until this ReadMe is updated saying so.
 * Writing Infrastrucute as Code using Terraform
 * Setup GitHub repo for back-end